isislab-unisa/trace-me-now/docs/cloud/aws/README.md

 The Event/Notification system realizes the communication protocol of TraceMeNow exploiting the MQTT protocol.
 The system includes two MQTT topics for each event, with some exceptions that use only one topic.
 The first one is the event topic, where the tracking node publishes the message indicating the detection of an event.
 The second one is the notification topic, where the function triggered by the event sends the processed data in the form of notification and where the components interested in a particular event will subscribe.
-When a change in the system occurs, a message with attached information is sent on the event topic, triggering a function.
-This function performs some action and then publishes a response on the notification topic.
-The use of two or more topics for each event type improves the management of the communication granting more control to the developer.
-For instance, the interested device can subscribe only to the notification topic where the function will publish the elaborated data.

 The default topics are detailed below:

 | Event           	| Notification         	|